Unemployment benefits: Canada

-The Employment and Social Insurance Act was passed in 1935 during the Great Depression by the government of R. B. Bennett as an attempted Canadian unemployment insurance programme.
+The Employment and Social Insurance Act was passed in 1935 during the Great Depression by the government of R. B. Bennett as an attempted Canadian unemployment insurance program.
 It was, however, ruled unconstitutional by the Supreme Court of Canada as unemployment was judged to be an insurance matter falling under provincial responsibility.
 After a constitutional amendment was agreed to by all of the provinces, a reference to "Unemployment Insurance" was added to the matters falling under federal authority under the Constitution Act, 1867, and the first Canadian system was adopted in 1940.
 Because of these problems Canada was the last major Western country to bring in an employment insurance system.
 It was extended dramatically by Pierre Trudeau in 1971 making it much easier to get.
 The system was sometimes called the 10/42, because one had to work for 10 weeks to get benefits for the other 42 weeks of the year.
 It was also in 1971 that the UI program was first opened up to maternity and sickness benefits, for 15 weeks in each case.

-The generosity of the Canadian UI programme was progressively reduced after the adoption of the 1971 UI Act.
+The generosity of the Canadian UI program was progressively reduced after the adoption of the 1971 UI Act.
 At the same time, the federal government gradually reduced its financial contribution, eliminating it entirely by 1990.
 The EI system was again cut by the Progressive Conservatives in 1990 and 1993, then by the Liberals in 1994 and 1996.
 Amendments made it harder to qualify by increasing the time needed to be worked, although seasonal claimants (who work long hours over short periods) turned out to gain from the replacement, in 1996, of weeks by hours to qualify.
 The ratio of beneficiaries to unemployed, after having stood at around 40% for many years, rose somewhat during the 2009 recession but then fell back again to the low 40s.
 Some unemployed persons are not covered for benefits (e.g. self-employed workers), while others may have exhausted their benefits, did not work long enough to qualify, or quit or were dismissed from their job.
 The length of time one could take EI has also been cut repeatedly.
 The 1994 and 1996 changes contributed to a sharp fall in Liberal support in the Atlantic provinces in the 1997 election.